-When two concentric venturi is provided, the discharge end of the inner venturi called “Primary Venturi”.
+When two concentric venturi are provided, the discharge end of the inner venturi is called the “Primary Venturi”.
 This lies just at the throat of the main venturi.

-The main advantages of multiple venturi are, these keep the fuel away from the carburetor walls.
-Hence obtain the considerable reduction in fuel consumption.
+The main advantages of multiple venturi are, that these keep the fuel away from the carburetor walls.
+Hence obtaining a considerable reduction in fuel consumption.

-The Simple Carburetor may be of following three types
+The Simple Carburetor may be of the following three types

 01) Updraft Type: In this, the air enters the carburetor at the bottom and leaves at the top.

 02) Downdraft Type: In this, air enters the carburetor at the top and leaves at the bottom.
-This is used in most of the passenger cars.
+This is used in most passenger cars.

 Because it can be installed at a higher level in the engine.
-Hence makes it more accessible for the purpose of inspection and repair.
+Hence making it more accessible for the purpose of inspection and repair.

-03) Side draft Type: It has more width and mounting of oil bath air filter is clumsy.
+03) Side draft Type: It has more width and the mounting of the oil bath air filter is clumsy.